The Dead Girl

 The Dead Girl is a 2006 American drama thriller film written and directed by Karen Moncrieff, starring Brittany Murphy, Toni Collette, Rose Byrne and Marcia Gay Harden.
 The film was nominated for several 2007 Independent Spirit Awards including Best Feature and Best Director.
 It is the story of a young woman's death and the people linked to her murder.
 It also features Mary Beth Hurt, Kerry Washington, James Franco, Giovanni Ribisi, Josh Brolin, Mary Steenburgen and Piper Laurie.
-The film was premiered at the AFI Film Festival (7 November 2006), and was given a limited US theatrical release on 29 December 2006.
-It was generally well received.
-It only ran for two weeks in US first-run theaters, and earned nearly all its revenue from overseas release.

 Plot

 The story is presented in five parts, each bearing a title: